This week's run report is brought to you by guest report writer Richard Knowles, clocking up his 100th parkrun - thank you Richard!

 Visitors arriving at Fountains Abbey by bicycle are asked to leave their bikes in the racks at the Visitor Centre please.
 Bikes are not allowed in the grounds beyond this point.

 There are toilets by the Visitor Centre and these are well signposted.
-There are additional toilets around 50 metres behind the start line by Fountains Hall.
+There are additional toilets around 50 metres behind the old start line by Fountains Hall.
 Please use them - no exceptions; we need your fullest support with this.
 Thank you.

 Please stand in the correct place at the start of the run according to your ability.
 If you are slower than the runners behind you this will cause a bottleneck at the start of the parkrun.
 Please mind your feet particularly at the start of the run.
 No slips and trips please

 A reminder about one of the key rules that govern parkrun.
 For your, our and your children's protection could parents please help us by making sure that any children under 11 are accompanied by a responsible adult at all times.